cuckydev/PSXFunkin/README.md

 # PSXFunkin
-Friday Night Funkin' on the PSX lol
+Friday Night Funkin' on the PSX LOL

 ## Compilation
-This port uses modern GCC and the PsyQ SDK, along with pcsx-redux's.. stuff
+This port uses the Nugget + PsyQ SDK.

+First, you'll need to install MIPS GCC stuff in order to compile the source.

+Then, you'll need to get the converted PsyQ SDK's include and lib folders, and extract them to mips/psyq/.

-You can find all the information required for this here: https://github.com/ABelliqueux/nolibgs_hello_worlds
+You can find more information regarding these here: https://github.com/ABelliqueux/nolibgs_hello_worlds

-mkpsxiso is also required to create the final .iso and .cue files for the game: https://github.com/Lameguy64/mkpsxiso
+Once you have the SDK setup and have compiled the game into funkin.ps-exe, you'll need mkpsxiso to create a .iso for the game.

+You can find mkpsxiso here, you will have to compile it yourself since the latest release is broken: https://github.com/Lameguy64/mkpsxiso

-You'll also need to either get a PSX license file and save it as licensea.dat in the same directory as funkin.xml, or remove the referencing line `<license file="licensea.dat"/>` from funkin.xml
+You'll also need to either get a PSX license file and save it as licensea.dat in the same directory as funkin.xml, or remove the referencing line `<license file="licensea.dat"/>` from funkin.xml.

-Once you have everything set up, run `make` then `mkpsxiso funkin.xml`

 ## Disclaimer
 This project is not endorsed by the original Friday Night Funkin' devs, this is just an unofficial fan project because I was bored.

+Assets such as Week 7, VS Kapi, VS Tricky are used with permission from their respective owners.